ronaldbradford/cli_explorer/README.md

 The API that executes the actual CLI commands currently runs in a Python Flask container.

-See INSTALL.md for how to setup a local running copy of CLI Explorer.
+See the [INSTALL](INSTALL.md) documentation for how to setup a local running copy of CLI Explorer.

 # Usage